 It’s not just behind the onsen as it seemed on the map, so I’m running again through a river valley and farmland.
 At least, the rain has stopped.

 I finally arrive with 10 minutes to spare.
 Relief.
 My legs are shaking.
 I stretch before the train pulls in to the single-track platform.

 When I finish, I head back to Iwamoto-ji and it isn’t long before my Airbnb host finds me at the rest area.
-We click instantly and before leaving the temple I take her around the complex, sharing the rudimentary knowledge I have.
+We click instantly and I take her around the complex, sharing my rudimentary knowledge.
 The Ohenro appealed because it is open on how people can participate, and early on, I decided mine would be inclusive to old friends and strangers alike.
 After my host lights her incense, says her prayers, writes her nameslips, and tosses her coins, we head out.

 Her house.
 Her incredible house.
 Her incredibly old, well-kept, traditional, house.
-It takes me a while to get over the quality of the wood, the screen doors, the tatami mats, the overall craftsmanship.
+It takes me a while to get over the quality of the wood, the tatami mats, and how smooth the sliding doors are (sign of craftsmanship).
 The enclosed veranda-walkway is wide, with solid, oiled planks; my sleeping area has a bedroom and sitting area with the family shrine, keepsakes and tea.
-The kitchen appliances I’m told were working when my host moved in, even though no-one lived there for over a decade.
-Rural Japan is abound with traditional houses, but many are weathered, the wood dry and raw, the attics full of cobwebs, the toilets are attachments or pits.
+The kitchen appliances, I’m told, were working when my host moved in after a decade of disuse.
+Rural Japan is abound with traditional houses.
+Many are weathered, their beams dry and raw, the attics full of cobwebs, and the toilets still outhouse pits.
 I’d expected any or all of the above, not this.

 After settling in, my host, suggests we go to her favourite onsen at Matsubakawa.
 An onsen over a river?
 I’m in!

-So by dusk, I’m perched at the edge of a steaming pool above the Matsuba River.
-I am dizzy processing this incredible turn of events.
+By dusk, I’m perched at the edge of a steaming pool above the Matsuba River, dizzy with exhaustion and replaying the incredible turn of events.
 I’m so glad I booked the place, but already regret not staying longer.
-We linger in the pool chatting as other groups of women come in and out.
+We chat in the pool as other groups of women come in and out.
 Eventually, we remember dinner and get up.

 The conversation continues all the way home into the kitchen, where my host whips up a seafood and vegetable pasta – a treat since Shikoku’s wonderful food is limited to local, regional dishes.

 By now, we’ve covered a range of topics.
-I learn how she ended up in Japan, and then in this little town without speaking much Japanese.
+I learn how she ended up in Japan, and this little town without speaking much Japanese.
 I am fascinated with her experiences on everything from setting up WiFi to the English teachers who come and go.
-She tells me of how she found her ‘crazy’ dog, Barie, and I learn about the poor state of dog adoption here.
+She tells me of how she found her ‘crazy’ dog, Barie, and the poor state of dog adoption in Japan.

-We have shared topics such as India and our appreciation for how self-reliant many farmers and elderly people are here.
+We have shared topics such as India and our appreciation for how self-reliant many Japanese farmers and elderly are.
 Of course, she asks about me as well.
-The topics of blogging and Instagram come up, and I offer to show her how to cross-promote between platforms.
-That’s when I realise things I’d taken for granted as work tools can be useful to people.
+The topics of blogging and Instagram come up, and I offer to show her cross-promoting between platforms.
+That’s when I realise that work tools I’d taken for granted can be useful to people.

 After dinner, as we’re figuring out when to leave tomorrow, I finally take up a casual offer she made earlier: can I stay one more night?